akintola4/travel_ng/README.md

+# Traveller Choice website
+#####
+> At Travellers Choice, we believe that travel has the power to transform lives, broaden horizons, and create lasting memories.
+Our mission is to make the world accessible to everyone by offering a seamless, personalized travel experience tailored to your unique preferences and budget.

+*With a team of passionate travel experts, we curate a diverse selection of destinations, accommodations, and activities to suit every type of traveler.
+From exotic beach getaways to cultural immersions and outdoor adventures, we'll help you discover the perfect trip for you.*

+*Travellers Choice is more than just a booking platform - it's a community of like-minded explorers who share a love for adventure and a thirst for new experiences.
+Join us as we embark on a journey to unlock the world's wonders, one trip at a time.*

+## Tools used in this site

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.